-Key To Learning is widely acclaimed as a comprehensive practical approach to bringing the concepts of Vygotsky’s theory of learning and development to the Early Years classroom.
+Key to Learning is widely acclaimed as a comprehensive practical approach to bringing the concepts of Vygotsky’s theory of learning and development to the Early Years classroom, and is an ideal basis for the foundation stage.
+It meets most of the standards that schools, Early Years providers and childcare providers must meet.
 The material is presented in an easily accessible form for Early Years classroom teachers and comes with all the necessary resources to implement the programme.
 It is an effective and proven way to develop children’s learning abilities.

-Key to Learning is a unique Early Years educational programme which gives parents and teachers the tools to develop children’s cognitive learning abilities – as proven in hundreds of schools throughout the UK and Europe.
+Key to Learning is a unique Early Years educational programme which gives parents and teachers the tools to develop children’s cognitive learning abilities – as proven in the Foundation Stage of hundreds of schools throughout the UK and Europe.
 It is based on the ideas formed by educationalists and psychologists from the Vygotsky school and further refined by the latest world-wide research into children’s learning processes.

 The “Key to Learning” curriculum is different from others because it really focuses on developing learning abilities and using cultural tools (the how), rather than just educational content (the what).
 It creates the right conditions for minds to open, for learning to become a pleasure and for creativity to flourish.